eDrivers/eDriversMS/Revisions2/Rebuttal.md

 > - The Lat/long resolution are either sampling coordinates or activity coordinates such as aquaculture or fishing.
 We modified "Lat/long" for "Lat/Lon" in the table.

 > - Dissemination areas are the smallest standard geographic area in which census data, *i.e.* population count, are disseminated and they combine to cover all of Canada and their size and shape is highly variable.
 For example, their sizes range from 0.0003 to over 44000 $km^2$ in our study area.
 We modified the table to include this range by stating "Variable: < 1 to > 40000 $km^2$" and included this information in the Supplementary Material.
-We also indicated that methods and details for each driver are available in the supplementary materials.
+We also indicated that methods and details for each driver are available in the supplementary materials in the table caption.

-> - The years 1981 to 2010 is the climatology used as a reference and 2013-2017 is the current period.
+> - The years 1981 to 2010 form the climatology used as a reference and 2013-2017 is the current period.
 We modified the table to clarify this by stating: "Climatology: 1980-2010; Current: 2013-2017"

 > - We corrected the word "positive", thank you for identifying the error.